-Arthritis Research Canada has five centres across Canada in British Columbia, Alberta, Quebec, and Nova Scotia and is affiliated with six major Canadian universities including: the University of British Columbia, Simon Fraser University, the University of Calgary, Université Laval, McGill University, and Dallhousie University.
+Arthritis Research Canada has six centres across Canada in British Columbia, Alberta, Quebec, and Nova Scotia and is affiliated with seven major Canadian universities, including: the University of British Columbia, Simon Fraser University, the University of Calgary, Université Laval, McGill University, Université de Montréal, and Dallhousie University.

 Our world-class scientists are uniquely positioned to find answers to the most pressing issues for people living with different types of arthritis.
 Our team includes rheumatologists, orthopaedic specialists, physio and occupational therapists, pharmaceutical sciences, rehabilitation specialists, public health experts, epidemiologists, psychologists, health economists, biostatisticians, paediatricians, knowledge translation specialists, and more.

 Arthritis Research Canada works for and with patients.
 Our Patient Advisory Board partners with our scientists to ensure our research is relevant, meaningful, and helpful to people with arthritis.